 Category Archives: eBooks

 Why create a personal account with tools provided by Eccles Library?
-Look what you can do in ClinicalKey with your personal account: * Access PDFs * Presentation Maker – select images to create fast presentations * Save content (from either search or browse results) * Patient Education materials * Free CME credits * Install mobile […]
+Look what you can do in ClinicalKey with your personal account: * Access PDFs * Presentation Maker – select images to create fast presentations.
+Instructions to create presentations. * Save content (from either search or browse results) * Patient Education materials * Free CME […]

 The Library has purchased three iPads, three Motorola Xooms, six Amazon Kindles and six Nooks from Barnes and Noble for faculty and students to check out and try.
 Details available at the front desk.

 The Wednesday, September 7, 2011 Library and Information Technology Forum features Amy Honisett, Peter Jones, Jeanne Le Ber and Nancy Lombardo speaking about Hot Mobile Devices: Tablets and eReaders.
 Please join us in the Spencer F. and Cleone P. Eccles Health Sciences Education Building, Room 1750 at 12:05-1:00 p.m. for this program.
 Program Description: Current […]

 The Fall 2011 issue of eSynapse, the newsletter of the Spencer S. Eccles Health Sciences Library, is now available online.
 Issue highlights include: From the Director — New Beginnings Library Champion — Don Blumenthal Celebrating the 40th Anniversary of the Eccles Library — Part II Introducing . . .
 Amy Honisett Research Support for You […]

 Do you enjoy reading eBooks?
 Are you looking for good sources of eBooks?
 The Designers Terminal Design Blog has posted a list of 15 Best Websites To Find And Download eBooks.
 Do you have an eBook site to recommend?
 Tell us about it!